-Any anticipated leave taken in excess of an employee's entitlement at the time of cessation of employment may be deducted from the employee's final pay.
+Any anticipated leave taken in excess of an employee's entitlement may be deducted from the employee's final pay.

 F5 Notification of sick leave

 The employee shall ensure that notice is given to the employer on the first day of absence due to illness.